wp-plugins/powerpress/readme.txt

 * The future major release of PowerPress (3.x) will no longer be compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install future versions of PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

+= 2.0.3 =
+* Released on 4/??/2011
+* Fixed bug with Flash players configured with auto play in new window also included and auto-played the HTML5 audio player.

 = 2.0.2 =
 * Released on 3/29/2011